Goda’s Slave – Chapter 7: Twin Gardens

 As she walked through the oasis, Kanna felt a faint twinge of pain radiating from her forearm, but it faded in a matter of seconds.
 She pressed her hand to the cuff on her wrist.
 Goda must have moved, she thought.

 The priestess led her up a stone staircase.
-It was only half a dozen steps high, and when they reached the top there were no doors.
-The sanctuary lay open.
-As soon as Kanna had stepped onto the final ledge, she could peer down the hallway and see the form of the Goddess gazing back at her.
+It was only half a dozen steps high, and as soon as she had climbed to the final ledge, the sanctuary lay wide open to her, not a single door closed in a corridor arched with a dozen thresholds.
+She could even peer down the hallway and see the form of a Goddess gazing back at her.

-Her breath hitched.
+Kanna’s breath hitched.
 The idol was made entirely of gold.
 It shimmered in the warm lamp light of the sanctuary, and its eyes regarded Kanna with love, one hand stretched out in what seemed like a gesture of welcome.
-The Goddess’s other hand was pressed against her own chest, holding up her breast as if in offering.
+The Goddess’s other hand was pressed against her chest, holding up a breast as if offering a drink—as if offering to spill a chalice filled with her heart.

 “Come deeper inside,” Priestess Rem whispered.
-The woman advanced down the open corridor, but even without the encouragement, Kanna would have felt compelled to come closer.
-She felt herself drawn in, as if some invisible force were trying to join her with the Goddess.
+The woman advanced down the open hallway, but even without this encouragement, Kanna would have felt compelled.
+There was something drawing her in, as if some invisible force were trying to join her with the Goddess.

 When they reached the foot of the altar, the priestess told her to kneel.
 Without a second thought, she did, and she stared in awe up at the idol.
 It didn’t even seem like a statue, Kanna thought.
 The Goddess felt fully alive.
 Up close, Kanna could almost sense the heat of that golden skin.

-Her concentration broke only when she heard strange words hissing softly through the chamber.
+Her concentration broke only when she heard strange words hissing softly through the chamber, too softly for her to understand.
 She thought at first that it had been the Goddess speaking to her in some incantation, so she lifted her head to gaze at the idol’s lips.

-But then she realized that the voice was merely human.
-She hadn’t caught the words at first, but she found it strange that the accent sounded like….
+But then she realized that the voice was human.
+The words were familiar, too, and the accent sounded strangely like…

 Onto Chapter 8 >>